-If an employer has asked you to meet for an interview at a certain time, you should follow the thank-you statement by a sentence to agree to the suggested day and time that the recruiter or hiring manager’s email included.
+If an employer has asked for a certain time, you should follow the thank-you statement by agreeing to the suggested day and time.
 If you cannot agree to this time, politely ask if they have any other times available during which you can interview.

-Here is an email you can use to respond to an interview request:
+Here is an email template you can use to respond to an interview offer:

-I appreciate your considering me for the position of Content Manager at Company Name.
-I am available on Thursday, May 14th at 2:30pm, and we can conduct the interview using the videoconferencing platform you mentioned.
+I appreciate your considering me for the position of [position] at [Company Name].
+I am available on [date and time], and we can conduct the interview using the videoconferencing platform you mentioned.

 In the interim, if there is any additional information I can provide, please let me know.